loucaspapalazarou/virtual-sensing/README.md

 ## Introduction

 This is the repository that holds all of the code for my dissertation.

-...
+The main goal is to use machine learning methods to infer robotic sensor outputs.
+The following is the abstract of the dissertation and cleary explains the task and outcomes.

 ### Abstract